-Giuliani associates charged with funneling foreign cash to pro-Trump group
+Giuliani associates charged with illegally funneling cash to pro-Trump group

 “Giuliani’s been involved up to his neck in this entire mess.
 He has an obligation to testify under oath so he can be asked questions and so this can come to light,” Schumer told reporters.

+(This story corrects to remove reference to foreign money in headline and first paragraph)

-Reporting by Aram Roston, Brendan Pierson and Karen Freifeld; Additional reporting by Susan Heavey, Andy Sullivan, Jan Wolfe, Sarah N. Lynch, Ginger Gibson, David Morgan and Patricia Zengerle; Writing by Will Dunham; Editing by Frances Kerry, Peter Cooney and Daniel Wallis
+Reporting by Aram Roston, Brendan Pierson and Karen Freifeld; Additional reporting by Susan Heavey, Andy Sullivan, Jan Wolfe, Sarah N. Lynch, Ginger Gibson, David Morgan and Patricia Zengerle; Writing by Will Dunham; Editing by Peter Cooney and Daniel Wallis